Donna Cooper, M.P.A., M.I.M., Executive Director

 Mazz Whitaker, Human Resources Specialist

 Prior to joining Children First, Mazz spent 25 years working for the regulatory affairs division of a large pharmaceutical research organization.
-Her responsibilities included building a global vendor/supplier program, directing the laboratory facility inspection program (25 sites in 6 countries) and writing and managing Quality Policies for the Regulatory division.
+Her responsibilities included building a global vendor/supplier program, directing the laboratory facility inspection program (25 sites in six countries), and writing and managing Quality Policies for the Regulatory division.
 Her experience with regulatory compliance and document management prepared her well for her engagement with Children First.
 Mazz has a BFA in theatre set design and attended the PA Academy of Fine Art to study painting.
-Peppered in-between her corporate career, Mazz became a board certified cytotechnologist and owned and operated a small eclectic restaurant in Mt Airy.
-Mazz is semi-retired since 2020 and spends her free time playing the mandolin, playing pickleball, building picture frames for family and friends and perpetually renovating her house.
-Mazz is a serious advocate for retirement, in other words, a general nuisance to the working population.
-Reach Mazz at firstname.lastname@example.org.
+Peppered in-between her corporate career, Mazz became a board certified cytotechnologist, and owned and operated a small eclectic restaurant in Mt Airy.
+Mazz is semi-retired since 2020 and spends her free time playing the mandolin and pickleball, perpetually renovating her Mt.
+Airy house.
+Reach Mazz at mazzw at childrenfirstpa.org.